compiler-explorer/compiler-explorer/docs/AboutLibraryPaths.md

   * We always add '.' as a path as well because that's where we put libraries that are downloaded from our Conan server.
   * We use `-l` (or equivalent `linkFlag`) to say we want to statically or dynamically link to a named library binary (the compiler and linker decide if it's gonna be static or dynamic).
 * Running the executable
-  * We use `LD_LIBRARY_PATH` just in case these are dependencies inherited from the compiler.
+  * We use `LD_LIBRARY_PATH` just in case these are dependencies inherited from the compiler - and for the libraries that are used (also just in case).

 ## Specific properties that are used in certain situations